SKlayer/chia_automated_parallel_plotter/README.md

-# Chai Automated Parallel Plotter - CAPP
+# Chia Automated Parallel Plotter - CAPP

 This project was initiated by Chia Farming via CLI.